CeliaSomlai/celiasomlaih.github.io/_posts/2018-05-20-What to find where in Dublin packaging free.md

 I hope this post will help some of the local Dubliners on their zero waste journey to know where to find what packaging free in Dublin and surrounding areas.

-There are 5 main places (I am aware of) where you can have dried goods straight into your own container (cloth bag, jar, plastic Chinese box...).
+There are 5 main places (I am aware of) where you can get dried goods straight into your own container (cloth bag, jar, plastic Chinese box...).

 **Pop-up stalls**